zeysynni/web_scanner/README.md

 ├── mcp_params.py           # MCP server configuration
 ├── outputs/                # Generated results
-├── faq/                    # FAQ Bot relevant files, provide two variants of databases (knowledge-graph-based and sql)
+├── faq/                    # FAQ Bot relevant files, provide two variants of databases (knowledge-graph-based and sql) ├── faq/db_agent.py         # DB Agent
+├── faq/ingest_kg.py        # ingest .md files from crawl results to knowledge-graph-based DB.
+Run this to do new ingestion ├── faq/ingest_sql.py       # ingest .md files from crawl results to sql DB.
+Run this to do new ingestion ├── faq/faq_bot.py          # Launch for running the FAQ Bot
 ```

 ### Pipeline